FAQ

 It is possible to have both an ICD and a vagal nerve stimulator.
 Some precautions may be necessary, however.
 Consult with your doctor.

-If I need an ICD, does that mean others in my family will need one?
+If I need an ICD, does that mean my family will need cardiac screening?

 How often does an ICD fail to work?